 Both destinations have great accommodation options with beautiful all-inclusive resorts and hotels.
 Plus, both have activities and nightlife options.

 - Dryer Desert Climate.
-Better for year-round travel than Cancun, but it still rains.
+Better for year-round travel than Cancun.
+However, it can still rain.

 - The airport is less busy

 - Fewer Crowds than Cancun (3 million visitors vs 6 million Cancun visitors)

 - More grown-up crowd